wonderpond/wonderpond.github.io/README.md

 Every game follows the same rules:

-One round takes about a minute, so it fits the ten minutes before the bell.
+One round takes a minute or two, so it fits the ten minutes before the bell.
 Big buttons and big text, designed for interactive whiteboards and touchscreens.
 Sound effects can be muted with one tap.
 Works offline-friendly: each game is a single HTML file with no server behind it.